-Woman who didn’t report child sex abuse sentenced to 1 year
+Faith-healing follower sentenced for not reporting sex abuse

-NAMPA, Idaho (AP) — An Idaho woman who refused to report her husband’s years-long sexual abuse of young family members, choosing instead to pray for “the demon” to leave him, has been ordered to spend a year in a prison treatment program.
+NAMPA, Idaho (AP) — An Idaho woman who refused to report her husband’s yearslong sexual abuse of young relatives and instead prayed for “the demon” to leave him was ordered Thursday to spend a year in a prison treatment program.

-The Idaho Press reports 51-year-old Sarah Kester was sentenced to the retained jurisdiction program on Thursday.
-Judge Christopher Nye said that if Kester fails to successfully complete the treatment program, she will have to serve at least four and up to 10 years in prison.
+Judge Christopher Nye said that if Sarah Kester, 51, fails to successfully complete the program, she will serve at least four and up to 10 years in prison, the Idaho Press reported.

-Kester’s husband, Lester Kester Jr., pleaded guilty in October to five felony charges of lewd conduct with a minor.
-The couple is affiliated with the Followers of Christ Church, whose members eschew medical care in favor of so-called “faith healing.”
+Prosecutors say her husband, Lester Kester Jr., molested five children over two decades.
+He pleaded guilty in October to five felony charges of lewd conduct with a minor in exchange for prosecutors not pursuing charges of possession of child pornography.

-The Canyon County Sheriff’s Office says Sarah Kester had known of the abuse for 17 years.
-Lester Kester is set to be sentenced Feb.
-26.
+The couple is affiliated with the Followers of Christ Church, whose members eschew medical care for themselves and their children in favor of “faith healing” because they believe that prayer and rituals can sufficiently treat even catastrophic illnesses.

 Most Read Local Stories